 The Barr Trail.
 Barr Trail offers a spectacular route up the Peak.
 It is also the course for the Pikes Peak Ascent and Marathon races each summer, which attract thousands of runners from all over the world.
 The trail offers the greatest base-to-base summit climb in Colorado, with an altitude gain of over 7,800 feet in 12-plus miles.
 It is the most difficult regional trail because of the elevation gain and the distance.

 The Barr Trail trailhead is in west Manitou Springs, off Ruxton Avenue, up Hydro Street near the Cog Railroad Depot.
-Finding an empty space at the lot during the smmer season is difficult, so we suggest that you park at one of the City lots and walk up Ruxton Avenue.
+Finding an empty space at the paid parking lot during the summer season is difficult, so we suggest that you park at one of the City lots and walk up Ruxton Avenue.
 The trail itself is a well-marked, packed dirt, rocks and decomposed gravel trail.
 However, it is not an easy hike.
 Four distinct segments of the trail exist, each with its own personality and challenges.
 The first section, consisting of switchbacks up Rocky Mountain, a subpeak of Mt.
 Manitou, are steep and very tiring, so take your time and stop to enjoy the view drink lots of water and rest a bit.
 You will pass through beautiful forests of aspens, ponderosa pine and blue spruce.
 Wildflowers are abundant in July and early August.

 At about 3 miles, you will cross Noname creek, where the trail levels out a bit.
 It's a good spot to stop and have a snack.